-England ends quarantine for vaccinated visitors from US, EU
+England, Scotland end quarantine for vaccinated from US, EU

 British Transport Secretary Grant Shapps said he expected the U.S. to ease its travel restrictions.

-“We can’t change that on the other side, but we do expect that in time they will release that executive order, which was actually signed by the previous president, and bans inward travel,” he said.
+“We can’t change that on the other side, but we do expect that in time they will release that executive order, which was actually signed by the previous president, and bans inward travel.”